Frequently Asked Questions

 Do you have rolling admission?

-No. We will review all applications that are submitted in PTCAS by our deadline.
-We will begin reviewing applications as soon as they are verified by PTCAS, so we encourage you to submit your application before the deadline.
+Yes.
+Although the firm application deadline is not until December 1, 2020, we will start making admission offers on October 1, 2020—on a rolling basis—until the Class is filled.
+We will review all applications that are submitted in PTCAS by our deadline.
+We begin reviewing applications as soon as they are verified by PTCAS, so we encourage you to submit your application before the deadline.

 I’ve been admitted to the program.
 May I have an extension on the commitment deadline?